Louis Gustave le Doulcet, comte de Pontécoulant

-Biography

-Early life and National Convention
+Early life

 Born in Caen on the 1764, he began a military career with the Compagnie Écossaise of the Garde du corps du Roi in 1778, becoming lieutenant colonel in 1791.

+Career

+National Convention

-A moderate supporter of the French Revolution, he was elected to the National Convention for the départment of Calvados in 1792, and became commissioner with the Army of the North during the French Revolutionary Wars.
+A moderate supporter of the French Revolution, he was elected to the National Convention for the département of Calvados in 1792, and became commissioner with the Army of the North during the French Revolutionary Wars.

 He voted for the imprisonment of King Louis XVI during the war, and his banishment after the peace.
 He then attached himself to the Girondists, voting in favor of Jean-Paul Marat's prosecution, and was consequently declared an enemy of the people in August 1793,. being pursued by the Reign of Terror and taking refuge to Switzerland.

 In July, Charlotte Corday, the assassin of Marat, asked Le Doulcet to defend her, but he did not receive in time her letter so Claude François Chauveau-Lagarde was appointed instead to assist her during the trial.
 However, it is said that Corday thought that Le Doulcet refused to defend her and sent to him a last letter of reproach just before going to the scaffold.